-- The use of collaborative websites, file sharing sites, e-mail, chats, "tutoring" sites such as CourseHero, Chegg, Discord etc., for the creation of study notes to prepare for (or use in) assessments. - Posting online or sharing of the instructor's slides, lectures, pictures, or other proprietary materials is not permitted and is considered plagiarism. - The use of online materials not provided by the instructor on exams or quizzes is not allowed. - There will not be scheduled final exam by the Registrar's Office.
-The final exam worth 10 percent will be available at a designated in the last week of classes.
+• The use of collaborative websites, file sharing sites, e-mail, chats, "tutoring" sites such as CourseHero, Chegg, Discord etc., during the assessment period.
+Those running these sort of sharing platforms should turn them off during the exam or quiz period.

+- Posting online or sharing of the instructor's slides, lectures, pictures, or other proprietary materials is not permitted and is considered plagiarism. - The use of online materials not provided by the instructor on exams or quizzes is not allowed.